We also deserve V8s and not cheap 'aboboyaa' – Best Farmer laments

-Best Farmer for Obuasi East District in the Ashanti Region Samuel Edmondson Appiah says farmers also deserve to be given V8 when they are being awarded for feeding the country.
+Best Farmer for Obuasi East District in the Ashanti Region, Samuel Edmondson Appiah, has said that farmers also deserve to be given V8 when they are being awarded for feeding the country.

 According to him, it’s about time government and its representatives put a stop to awarding farmers with tricycles and bicycles and focus on giving them better means of transportation when they are being awarded.